On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: -aspect families

-\begin{remark} We compare our use of the tensor power trick to Rankin's trick, and the closely related observation of Langlands that the Ramanujan bound is consequence of symmetric power functoriality.
+\begin{remark} We compare our use of the tensor power trick to Rankin's trick.
 In both cases, some special case of functoriality is used to amplify a weaker bound into a stronger one.
 The needed functoriality is rather weak in our case, where it is cyclic base change.
 However, our argument and Rankin's trick are different in one crucial respect, other than the different versions of functoriality applied.
 Rankin's trick produces an improvement in the dependence on $q$ in the bound.
 Speaking geometrically, we may refer to it as an improvement of the weight.
 In our method, however, the weight is fixed as $q$ varies (unsurprising as it arises geometrically as the weight of a cohomology group), and is not improved directly.
 Instead, we pass to the large $q^n$ limit to handle a constant term independent of $q$. \end{remark}